Pasta Primavera

 Parmesan added to the skillet and pasta water being drizzled over top.

-Either add the cooked and drained penne to the skillet and stir to combine with the vegetables or transfer both the pasta and vegetables to a large bowl.
-Add 1/2 cup grated or shredded parmesan cheese and about ¼ cup of the reserved pasta water.
-Stir until well combined.
+Toss everything together: Either add the cooked and drained penne directly to the skillet, if there’s enough room, or transfer both the pasta and vegetables to a large bowl.
+Add ½ cup grated or shredded Parmesan cheese and about ¼ cup of the reserved pasta water.
+Toss until the cheese melts slightly and the lemon butter sauce lightly coats the pasta and vegetables.
 Add more of the reserved pasta water if needed to create a light sauce.

 Finished pasta primavera in the skillet.